This post is also available in: Español (Spanish)

 Similar to Mercado Libre, OLX began in 2006 as a competing e-commerce platform in Argentina.
 As expected, users can purchase vehicles, furniture, clothing, plus many other conveniences.
 What makes this company a little different is that users can also find jobs or advertise for services.

-Latin America’s most recent unicorn, Auth0, is a cybersecurity and authentication startup from Argentina.
-It provides holistic B2B solutions for corporations seeking to improve their security protocols.
+Never compromise on identity is this company’s motto.
+Auth0 is a cybersecurity and authentication startup from Argentina.
+It provides holistic B2B solutions for corporations seeking to improve security protocols.

 These proud Latin Americans have set the bar very high.
 All of them exemplify a thirst for innovation and keen business senses, which we love to see.
 New technologies will surely come from them, and Contxto will be there to let you know all about it.